Art for art's sake: By Marxists and socialists

 Marxists have argued that art should be politicised for the sake of transmitting the socialist message.

 George Sand, who was not a Marxist but a socialist writer, wrote in 1872 that L'art pour l'art was an empty phrase, an idle sentence.
 She asserted that artists had a "duty to find an adequate expression to convey it to as many souls as possible," ensuring that their works were accessible enough to be appreciated.

-Senegalese president, head of the Socialist Party of Senegal, and co-founder of Negritude, Leopold Sedar Senghor, and anti-colonial Africanist writer Chinua Achebe have both criticised the slogan as being a limited and Eurocentric view on art and creation.
+Senegalese president and co-founder of Negritude Léopold Sédar Senghor and anti-colonial writer Chinua Achebe have both criticized the slogan as a limited, Eurocentric view on art and creation.
 Senghor argued that, in "black African aesthetics," art is "functional" and that in "black Africa, 'art for art's sake' does not exist."
-Achebe is more scathing in his collection of essays and criticism entitled Morning Yet on Creation Day, in which he asserts that "art for the sake of art is just another piece of deodorised dog shit [sic]."
+Achebe is more scathing in his collection of essays and criticism entitled Morning Yet on Creation Day, in which he asserts that "art for the sake of art is just another piece of deodorised dog shit."

 Walter Benjamin, one of the developers of Marxist hermeneutics, discusses the slogan in his seminal 1936 essay "The Work of Art in the Age of Mechanical Reproduction".
 He first mentions it in regard to the reaction within the realm of traditional art to innovations in reproduction, in particular photography.
 He even terms the "L'art pour l'art" slogan as part of a "theology of art" in bracketing off social aspects.
 In the Epilogue to his essay, Benjamin discusses the links between fascism and art.
 His main example is that of Futurism and the thinking of its mentor Filippo Tommaso Marinetti.
 One of the slogans of the Futurists was "Fiat ars – pereat mundus" ('Let art be created, though the world perish').
 Provocatively, Benjamin concludes that as long as fascism expects war "to supply the artistic gratification of a sense of perception that has been changed by technology," then this is the "consummation," the realization, of "L'art pour l'art."

 Diego Rivera, who was a member of the Mexican Communist Party and "a supporter of the revolutionary cause," claims that the art for the sake of art theory would further divide the rich from the poor.
-Rivera goes on to say that since one of the characteristics of so called "pure art" was that it could only be appreciated by a few superior people, the art movement would strip art from its value as a social tool and ultimately make art into a currency-like item that would only be available to the rich.
+Rivera goes on to say that since one of the characteristics of so-called "pure art" was that it could only be appreciated by a few superior people, the art movement would strip art of its value as a social tool and ultimately make art into a currency-like item that would only be available to the rich.

 Chinese communist leader Mao Zedong said: "There is in fact no such thing as art for art's sake, art that stands above classes, art that is detached from or independent of politics.
 Proletarian literature and art are part of the whole proletarian revolutionary cause; they are, as Lenin said, cogs and wheels in the whole revolutionary machine."